HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Recommended Action: To adopt resolution.

-(v) Resolution concurring with -the Los Angeles County Solid Waste
+(v) Resolution -concurring with'tho Los Angeles County Solid Waste

 Acting Public Works Director William Grove dated July 19, 1984.